e0m00p2/majara/content/Updated Journals/[WA] Planes/Majara/[WA] Countries/Moirea.md

 *   This first show of unity did decrease the number of lost to the slavers and started a national pride
 *   The term "Republic of Moirea" becomes commonplace.
 *   At some point later a powerful Elvin wizard female approaches the council.
 She offers to train three acolytes a year to the point that they can send messages over great distances.
 She points out that utility if each town fills a great tower for them to watch from, of how much more quickly aid can be called not to mention the aid of a lesser wizard.
-*   She is open with the fact that she has been exiled from the [[Elf|Elven]] Kingdom and [[Updated Journals/[WA] Countries/Barban|Barban]] for interest in Shadow Magic and other generally considered less moral magics.
+*   She is open with the fact that she has been exiled from the [[Elf|Elven]] Kingdom and [[Barban|Barban]] for interest in Shadow Magic and other generally considered less moral magics.
 However the benefits are too much and the council accepts, allowing her to build her own Tower at a fairly small town where she will not be likely Disturbed.
 *   The council is given Three Chits per year that allow entry to her tower for training